Research Computing at South Dakota State University

 About SDSU Research Computing

-South Dakota State University offers support for research computing through the University Networking and Research Computing Group, part of the Division of Technology and Security.
+South Dakota State University offers support for research computing through Research Computing, part of the Division of Technology and Security.

-For each cluster, the login node is the main development and job submission node of the cluster.
+Roaring Thunders' login node, rt.sdstate.edu, is the main development and job submission node of the cluster.
 From this system, one can run small test jobs and develop the submission script files necessary to run on the worker nodes of the cluster.
+Thunder resources are managed by SLURM, an open source simple Linux utility for resource management.

 A job is run on a worker node by submitting the script file to SLURM scheduler, where the job is queued for the next available node(s) necessary to run the job.
 Two common scenarios for cluster use are high-throughput, where different data sets are run on many nodes or processors at once, with each job processing different data, and parallel computing, where a single job is split up and run on many nodes at once.